mas-bandwidth/gafferongames/content/post/state_synchronization.md

 Notice that unlike snapshot interpolation, we're not just sending just visual quantities like position and orientation, we're also sending _non-visual_ state such as linear and angular velocity.
 Why is this?

 The reason is that state synchronization runs the simulation on both sides, so it's _always extrapolating_ from the last state update applied to each object.
-If linear and angular velocity weren't synchronized, this extrapolation would be done with incorrect velocities, leading to pops when objects are updated.
+If linear and angular velocity aren't synchronized, this extrapolation is done with incorrect velocities, leading to pops when objects are updated.

-So here is the first critical difference between state sychronization and snapshot interpolation.
-Snapshot interpolation is _shallow_ - only visual quantities are sent.
-State synchronization is _deep_ - internal values required for extrapolation must also be synchronized.

 While we must send the velocities, there's no point wasting bandwidth sending (0,0,0) over and over while an object is at rest.
 We can fix this with a trivial optimization, like so: